vapor-ware/synse-docs/docs/sdk/developer/testing.md

+---
+hero: Testing
+---

-The Synse Plugin SDK strives to follow the [Golang testing](https://golang.org/pkg/testing/) best practices.
+The Synse SDK strives to follow the [Golang testing](https://golang.org/pkg/testing/) best practices.
 Tests for each file are found in the same directory following the pattern `FILENAME_test.go`, so given a file named `plugin.go`, the test file would be `plugin_test.go`.